user-story-based-exercises/sew-adv-collections/README.md

 *As a user I want to be able to filter for genres, so that can listen to specific songs.*

 ### Acceptance Criteria
-- Extend the search functionality to inlcude the search for certain genres.
+- Extend the search functionality to include the search for certain genres.